MRSM-Gemencheh/MyMed/README.md

 3. Launch Live Server and go to `localhost:5500`

-Note: The Firebase backend only authentication requests from `localhost` or `127.0.0.1`.
+Note: The Firebase backend only accepts authentication requests from `localhost` or `127.0.0.1`.